VivekDhanwada/VivekDhanwada.github.io/_projects/02-aus-population-migration.md

 **Nepal showed the strongest percentage growth**
 Nepal increased from 2,430 residents in 2001 to more than 59,000 in 2016, representing 2,330% growth.
 Bhutan, Liberia, and Mongolia also showed strong relative growth.

+## Data & Methodology

+### Data Sources
+- Australian Bureau of Statistics (ABS) Census Data
+- Census years: 1996, 2001, 2006, 2011 and 2016
+- Population, age, gender and country-of-birth datasets

+### Dataset Scope
+- Five national census periods
+- State-level and national demographic data
+- Country-of-birth analysis across migrant communities
+- Population growth calculations prepared in Excel and visualised in Power BI

 ## Skills Demonstrated

 - Power BI dashboard development
-- ABS census data analysis
-- Data storytelling and demographic analysis
+- Demographic and population analysis
-- Interactive slicer and filter design
+- Data cleaning and preparation
-- Excel-based percentage growth calculation
+- Excel-based growth calculations
-- Translating population data into dashboard-ready insights

-## Data Source

-Australian Bureau of Statistics (ABS) census data, 1996–2016.
-Data accessed via ABS community profile and country of birth datasets.
+- Interactive dashboard design
+- Data storytelling and insight communication

 ## Limitations

 Percentage growth calculations were prepared in Excel and integrated into the Power BI dashboards.
 The analysis covers census data from 1996 to 2016 only, so post-2016 migration trends are not captured.

-## Project Files
+## Source Code & Files

-<a href="https://github.com/VivekDhanwada/data-analytics-portfolio/tree/main/02-aus-population-migration" target="_blank" rel="noopener noreferrer">View full project files</a>
+<a href="https://github.com/VivekDhanwada/data-analytics-portfolio/tree/main/02-aus-population-migration" target="_blank" rel="noopener noreferrer">View full project files on GitHub →</a>